+Search engine optimization (SEO) refers to a set of tools admins can use to increase traffic to their site by increasing their site's ranking in search engine results.
 In general, a good place to start with SEO is by thinking about how people reach your page and doing some keyword analysis.
-You'll want to include phrases like "school", "admissions" and "teacher", as well as your school/district's name, city and state.
-Avoid repeating key terms and include some lesser-known and uncommon keywords.
+You'll want to include phrases like "school", "admissions", and "teacher"; as well as your school/district's name, city, and state.
+Avoid repeating key terms, but do include some lesser-known and uncommon keywords.

-- Page title tag: an understandable and unique title in the top bar of your browser will help boost your site's ranking in search results.
+An understandable and unique title in the top bar of your browser will help boost your site's ranking in search results.
 We recommend making your titles short and easy to understand, and to not use the same title for every page on your site.

 - keep it under 160 characters, or about the length of a Twitter post.

 - tell the reader why they should go to your site - if you have a call-to-action, this is a great place to put it.

 - make it relevant to the page, instead of generic for your whole site.

 Keywords help search engines find your site by indicating the content on the page.
 Only Google knows the weight the keywords tag has in search results, but it does seem that they are placing less emphasis on keywords.
 Today's best practice is to include only a few keywords.

 Separate keywords by a comma when entering them.

 Open Graph (OG) tags are used mainly for reposting your page on social media sites like Facebook or Twitter.
 Open Graph tags ensure that your content appears the way you want it to, with the title, pictures, and summary text formatted correctly.
 An example tag is: